Alik Sukh: Development

 It was Poila Baishak and my father suddenly complained of chest pain.
 I rushed him to a para-doctor and he asked us to shift Baba (father) to a hospital immediately as he had suffered a heart attack.
 I called an ambulance and took him to a hospital only to find that there were no attendants or doctors around as it was Poila Boishak!
 The few junior doctors present there couldn't do anything.
 When I finally got hold of a doctor, he was leaving for the day.
 He told me since it was a festive day, the hospital was low on staff and he couldn't help us.
 My father breathed his last that night.
 Whether it was family obligations or something else that was going through the doctor's mind, is a question that still haunts me as I lost my father for it.

+Casting

+After the Aparna Sen directorial Paromitar Ek Din (2000), this marked the second collaboration between Rituparna Sengupta and Sohini Sengupta.
+This also marked the first feature film for theatre artist Debshankar Haldar, in which he played the lead role.

+Marketing

+Alik Sukhs music launch event was held at the Bengal Club.
+The premiere of the film was held at Priya Cinema Hall in South Kolkata.
+The event was attended by previous collaborators with the director duo and other eminent actors from the Bengali film industry.

 Soundtrack

 Soundtrack of Alik Sukh has been composed by Anindya Chatterjee and Nachiketa Chakraborty.
+The lyrics have been penned by Anindya Chatterjee.